 Requested MCS ID: The ID of the requested MCS.
 The MCS ID shall be a valid MCS for the PM-PHY as indicated in the respectice PHY.

 BAT Request Element

-The BAT Request element may be used by a receiving device using the HB-PHY to request a transmitter to use a certain bitloading and error coding scheme.
+The BAT Request element may be used by a receiving device using the HB-PHY to request usage of a certain bitloading and error-coding scheme from a prospective transmitter.